-For 2015, each independent director was paid an annual cash retainer of \$45,000.
-The chairperson of the Audit Committee was paid an annual cash retainer of \$10,000 and the chairperson of each of the Compensation Committee and the Nominating and Corporate Governance Committee was paid an additional cash retainer of \$5,000.
-Each member of each of these three committees, other than the chairperson, was paid an additional cash retainer of \$2,500 per committee.
+For 2016, each independent director was paid an annual cash retainer of \$45,000, paid quarterly in arrears.
+The chairperson of the Audit Committee was paid an annual cash retainer of \$10,000, prorated for the period of time he served as such, and the chairperson of each of the Compensation Committee and the Nominating and Corporate Governance Committee was paid an additional cash retainer of \$5,000.
+Each member of the Audit Committee, other than the Chairman, was paid an additional cash retainer of \$2,500.
 The lead independent director was paid an additional cash retainer of \$10,000.
-Mr. Middleman, our non-executive Chairman of the Board, and Mr. Lown, our President, did not receive any cash or equity compensation for their service as directors.
+Mr. Lown, our President and Chief Executive Officer, did not receive any cash or equity compensation for his service as a director.
+Mr. Middleman received equity compensation for his service with our Manager.

-On September 9, 2016, pursuant to our 2013 Equity Incentive Plan, we granted each of our independent directors 3,165 restricted shares of common stock, which will become non-forfeitable on September 9, 2017.
+On June 15, 2016, pursuant to our 2013 Equity Incentive Plan, we granted each of our independent directors 3,155 restricted shares of common stock, which will become non-forfeitable on June 15, 2017.
+Mr. Kislak's shares were forfeited upon his resignation from the Board in September 2016.